jacobswan1/Video2Commonsense/README.md

 *V2C-QA*, given video **V** and a textual question **Q**, predict the answers as a VQA task.

-This repo provides only the implementations for *V2C-Completion* task while the generic architecture allows the user to expand to other tasks easily.
+This repo provides only the implementations for *V2C-Completion* and *V2C-generation* task.
+Please contact Jacob (zfang29@asu.edu) for captioning related questions.

+*V2C-QA* task is formulated as a 5,555-way classification task.
+Please contact Tejas Gokhale (tgokhale@asu.edu) and Pratyay Benerjee (pbanerj6@asu.edu) for V2C-QA related questions.

 ## V2C Dataset